Daniel-Bodden/Shiny-http-headers/README.md

 # Example Shiny App

-Extract client http headers and user them within the server logic
+Extract client http headers and use them within the server logic